hoangduytran/blender-manual/manual/addons/import_export/scene_3ds.rst

    Usually only one frame is found in static scenes, it will be imported to the timeline.
    If the 3ds scene is animated, the complete animation will be imported to the timeline.

+Cursor origin
+   Reads the 3D cursor location chunk if one is found.
+Almost all valid 3ds files including this chunk, but with the location set to zero.

 Transform
 ^^^^^^^^^